ThisUsedToBeAnEmail/Data-Feed/README.md

 ## get

-accepts an integer and returns an element of the feed by its Array index
+accepts an integer and returns an Data::Feed::Object from feed by its Array index

+## pop

+pop the first Data::Feed::Object from the current feed

 ## delete

-accepts an integer and deletes the relevant elemant based on its Array index
+accepts an integer and deletes the relevant Data::Feed::Object based on its Array index

+## insert

+insert an 'Data::Feed::Object' into the feed

-## write
+## is\_empty

-accecpts a local file path and writes the current feed object
-\*\*not usefull untill i fix render
+returns true if Data::Feed is empty.

 ## render

+render the feed using the passed in format, defaults to text.

+    # raw - as taken from the feed
+    # text - stripped to plain text
+    # json

+    $feed->render('raw');

-## hash
+## generate

+returns the feed object as a Array of hashes but with the values rendered, key being the field.
+You can also pass in a format.

+    $feed->hash('text');

 # AUTHOR